History of the family

 The history of the family is a branch of social history that concerns the sociocultural evolution of kinship groups from prehistoric to modern times.
 The family has a universal and basic role in all societies.
 Research on the history of the family crosses disciplines and cultures, aiming to understand the structure and function of the family from many viewpoints.
 For example, sociological, ecological or economical perspectives are used to view the interrelationships between the individual, their relatives, and the historical time.
 The study of family history has shown that family systems are flexible, culturally diverse and adaptive to ecological and economical conditions.

 Definition of family

-Co-residence and organization by kinship are both integral in the development of the concept of the family.
-A co-residential group that makes up a household may share general survival goals and a residence, but may not fulfill the varied and sometimes ambiguous requirements for the definition of a family.
+Co-residence and organization by kinship are both important in the development of the concept of the family.
+A co-residential group that makes up a household may share general survival-goals and a residence, but may not fulfill the varied and sometimes ambiguous requirements for the definition of a family.
+(In Latin, familia – the source of the English-language word "family" – meant "household" or "slave staff".
+The Latin word domus meant both "family" and "household".)